solana-mobile/solana-mobile-doc-site/docs/getting-started/overview.md

 #### Scaffold Mobile dApp

-The quickest path to using MWA is starting with our [React Native Scaffold Mobile dApp](/react-native/setup#clone-solana-mobile-dapp-scaffold) that comes with prebuilt components.
+The quickest path to using MWA is building off our [React Native Template dApp](/react-native/setup#solana-mobile-dapp-scaffold) that comes with prebuilt components.
 This is a great option for developers already familiar with React, web development, or the Solana web stack.

 **Resources**
 - **Installation/Setup:** [React Native](/react-native/setup) - [Android](/android-native/setup) - [Flutter](/additional-sdks/flutter_sdk)